RSS

 Insights

-Sysdig Secure has introduced a powerful visualization tool for threat detection, investigation, and risk prioritization, to help identify compliance anomalies and ongoing threats to your environment.
-With Insights, all findings generated by Sysdig across both workload and cloud environments are aggregated into a visual platform that streamlines threat detection and forensic analysis.
-For more information, see Insights.
+Introduced Insights, a powerful visualization tool for threat detection, investigation, and risk prioritization.
+All findings generated by Sysdig across workloads and cloud environments are aggregated into a visual platform that streamlines threat detection and forensic analysis.
+Insights helps you identify compliance anomalies and ongoing threats to your environment

 Compliance